ebbi/ebbi.github.io/README.md

 Bitcoin enthusiast and Web developer but better at making coffee :)

 ## Feedback
-If you have any feedback, please reach out to us at bitcoin.training.courses@protonmail.com
+If you have any feedback, please reach out to us at: bitcoin.training.courses@protonmail.com